Skip to content

 Since the beginning of 2019, we have maintained a database of all new decisions of the Ontario Superior Court’s Commercial List that are published on CanLII.
 This dataset includes over 40 characteristics for each and every reported Commercial List decision.
 This data allows us to gain important insights relating to the work of the Commercial List, which complements our lawyers’ expert judgment and first-hand knowledge.

-Our 2020 Commercial List Year in Review contains our most recent analysis of this data for 2020.
+Our 2020 Commercial List Year in Review contains our most recent analysis of this data.
 This report describes our data collection method, the analysis of the results, and a review of significant cases.

 The Competition Tribunal Project